nfrgosselin/design-system/docs/guides/index.md

 - [Consuming Guide](./consuming.md) - How to import and use the design system in other projects

+### Design Patterns

+- [Icon Usage](../patterns/icon-usage.md) - Comprehensive guide for using icons in various contexts
+- More pattern guides coming soon...

 ## Additional Resources

 - [VERSIONING.md](../../VERSIONING.md) - Guidelines for semantic versioning